The Research Ethics Committee is Managed by Dr Sadhbh O’Neill, Sadhbh.ONeill@tuh.ie

 - Observational Research studies involve recruitment of patients or staff to the research study.
 The study may include a chart review, bio-specimen procurement, interviews, questionnaires, etc.

 - Retrospective Chart Review:

 - Retrospective chart reviews are considered research.
 They do not require consent if the researcher is a Health Practitioner or other employee of the Data Controller (SJH or TUH) and would normally have access to patient charts.
 The study must also be low risk with respect to data protection (Please see Data Protection Section - LINK).

 - The SJH/TUH REC follows the Operational Procedures for RECs Guidance issued by the Irish Council for Bioethics (2004) (available at: Irish Council for Bioethics)

 - The full REC meets 10 times each year and reviews between 6 and 10 applications at each meeting.
-Two clinical Trials are reviewed at each meeting (until 17TH Nov 2021).

 - Submissions following initial review or approval for ALL types of studies: